 - Any controlled substance or dangerous drug as defined by law, including but not limited to marijuana, any narcotic drug, hallucinogen, stimulant, depressant, amphetamine, or barbiturate. - 2.
-Alcohol or any alcoholic beverage.
+Alcohol or any alcoholic beverage. - 3.
+Any abusable glue, aerosol paint, or any other chemical substance for inhalation.

-DATE ISSUED: 10/15/201912/20/2018 UPDATE 114112 DH(LOCAL)-X
+DATE ISSUED: 10/21/201912/13/2018 UPDATE 114112 DH(LOCAL)-A1A